 B.A, History, Messiah College (2006), M.A.
 History, Lehigh University (2014)

 A Ph.D. candidate since 2014, Christine specializes in early American religion with interests in cultural, intellectual, and public history.
 Her dissertation, “’Physicians of the Soul,’ ‘Physicians of the Body,’: Religious and Medical Discourse of Health and the Body in Puritan New England, 1660 to 1730,” examines the reciprocal and communal nature of ministers' and physicians' printed exchange of ideas and the crucial role this transference played in notions of gender, religious orthodoxy, and cultural status, and the subsequent emergence of two specialized vocations.
-Christine recently presented a paper, entitled “To ‘Dwell in Houses of Clay’: The Paradox of the Material Body” at the 2016 Ways of Knowing 5th Annual Conference on Religion at the Harvard Divinity School.
-Her other accomplishments include a curatorial internship at Martha Vineyard's Museum, a scholarship to attend Winterthur Institute's two-week decorative arts course, and a practicum for the creation of an interpretative sign for a public greenway.
+Christine recently presented a paper at the 2018 South Central Society for Eighteenth-Century Studies (SCSECS) Annual Meeting, entitled “’Wicked Imaginations’: Distempered Minds and the Power of Imagination.”
+She has also presented her work at the 2016 Ways of Knowing 5th Annual Conference on Religion at the Harvard Divinity School and for the History Department Colloquium.
+In 2017, she worked with Dr. Monica Najar on a digital mapping project, which highlighted the growth of evangelical Baptist churches in the Upper South from 1755 to 1815.
+Christine’s other accomplishments include a research internship at the Pennsylvania Recreation & Parks Society, a curatorial internship at Martha Vineyard’s Museum, a scholarship to attend Winterthur Institute’s two-week decorative arts course, and a practicum for the creation of an interpretative sign for a public greenway.
 Christine is also the recipient of several fellowships and grants from the Lawrence Henry Gipson Institute for Eighteenth-Century Studies, the Kritzer Family Foundation, Lehigh’s History Department, and Lehigh’s College of Arts & Sciences.

-Zachary Arms is a first year Ph.D. student in History from Tennessee with a focus on the late nineteenth/early twentieth century U.S. History, particularly the era’s cultural, intellectual, and gender history.
-He received a B.A., Magna Cum Laude, in History from Lee University in 2010 and an M.A. in History from Indiana State University, with the thesis “Brotherhood of the Hunt: Outing Magazine and the Progressive Era Masculine Sportsman.”
-He does not currently have a dissertation topic chosen, though it will likely continue to focus on hunting magazines and masculinity in the Progressive Era.
-He is a recipient of the University Fellowship from Lehigh.
+Zachary is a Ph.D. student from Tennessee with a focus on twentieth century U.S. cultural, intellectual, and gender history.
+He received a B.A., Magna Cum Laude, in History from Lee University in 2014 and an M.A. in History from Indiana State University in 2016, with the thesis “Brotherhood of the Hunt: Outing Magazine and the Progressive Era Masculine Sportsman.”
+His research interests include the intersection of gender and consumerism, magazine culture, and the popularization of jogging in the late twentieth century.
+He is currently a teaching assistant in the department.

 I am from Philadelphia, PA and am working on a Ph.D. specializing in urban, African American, late nineteenth/early twentieth century, and gender history.
 I received my B.A. from Villanova University in 2008 and my M.A. from that institution in 2011.
 Before coming to Lehigh University, I taught at Strayer University and Delaware County Community College.
 I held a teaching assistantship during the 2016 spring and fall semesters.